Ashburton District: Government

 Ashburton District Council administers the district.
 The council consists of a mayor and nine councillors.
 The councillors are elected from three wards: five from the Ashburton ward, and two each from the Eastern and Western wards.

+Economy

+The Ashburton District has a modelled gross domestic product (GDP) of $2,823 million in the year to March 2024, 0.7% of New Zealand's national GDP.
+The GDP per capita is $76,338, ranking 16th-highest out of 66 territorial authorities.